mandalaverse/noderunner/README.md

 ```
 12 Gigabytes of RAM or more.
 4 CPU cores or more
-140Gb or more this is with a full cardano-node synced.
+160Gb or more this is with a full cardano-node synced and Kupo with every shelley erra address and their current UTXOs and monitors for changes it has ```--prune-utxo``` flag turned on.
 ```

-So at this point you're probably wondering how the fuck does Noderunner do it.
-If you remember mention above about software coming out you can run as micro services to aggregate the data for your dapp like you would with DB sync?
+The idea for Noderunner for me is to have a reusable development stack that's easily replicatable by the end user as well or any developer.
+Where a dapp developer can give the end user the option to connect to their own self hosted version of Noderunner.
+Think of LAMP stack which you can download linux distros that are build

-The three major components of Noderunner are: Ogmios, Kupo, Oura.
+The three major components of Noderunner are: Cardano Node, Ogmios, Kupo.
 All three pieces of software are open source and are developed by Cardano developers for Cardano developers.

 With these three tools running you will be able to have access to full UTXO history of an address, when they were created and spent, you can search by address or even by datum hash.
 You will also have access to assets metadata as long as they were created under the Metadata label 721.

 And you will have access to data like Pool information, pool delegators, stake address information on which pool it's delegating too all for a fraction of a cost in resources DB sync takes and absolutely a LOT more feasible for a user to run at home.
 </details>